 And I’m not sure what that cable routing is all about.
 The master bath has the original medicine cabinet and lower cabinets, so that’s a good start.
 The blue and white paint job throws your eye a little, but that’s easily remedied, as is the era-inappropriate chair rail.

 The shower room has some updates, including a new enclosure, but the tile is original (I believe).
 It’s a nice gray color, which I haven’t seen before.
 This tile also remains in the guest bath, along with the original bath tub.

 Something you don’t see often is this built-in, in the front bedroom.
-We still have this, but it’s the only other I’ve seen here.
+We still have this, but it’s one of only two others I’ve seen.
 The closets are original throughout, but the grasscloth has been replaced with beadboard panels.
 This looks a bit odd.
 As do the fussy baseboards.